tom-barbereau/tom-barbereau.github.io/content/portfolio.md

 Fernandez, J.D., Baima, R.L., **Barbereau, T.**, & Rieger, A. (2024).
 Opportunities and Applications of Federated Learning in the Financial Services Industry.
 In: Fridgen, G., Guggenberger, T., Sedlmeir, J., Urbach, N. (Eds.)
 Decentralization Technologies. doi: [10.1007/978-3-031-66047-4_11](https://doi.org/10.1007/978-3-031-66047-4_11).

 **Barbereau, T.**, Sedlmeir, J., Smethurst, R., Fridgen, G., & Rieger, A. (2022).
-“Tokenization and Regulatory Compliance for Art and Collectibles Markets: From Regulators’

-**Barbereau, T.**, Sedlmeir, J., Smethurst, R., Fridgen, G., & Rieger, A. (2022).
 “Tokenization and Regulatory Compliance for Art and Collectibles Markets: From Regulators’ Demands for Transparency to Investors’ Demands for Privacy”.
 In: M. C. Lacity & H. Treiblmaier (Eds.), Blockchains and the Token Economy. doi: [10.1007/978-3-030-95108-5_8](10.1007/978-3-030-95108-5_8).